tcpipuk/mcp-server/docs/web.md

 # Web Tool

 This document describes the unified Web Tool that replaces the previous separate Fetch and Links tools.
 The tool is designed to let the LLM retrieve, extract, and process web content in one of three different modes.
-Use this tool when up-to-date information from the internet may be needed—whether to fetch and clean page content for easy reading, to get the raw content of a page (such as HTML, JSON, or code), or to extract internal links for further navigation.
+Use this tool when up-to-date information from the internet may be needed, whether to fetch and clean page content for easy reading, to get the raw content of a page (such as HTML, JSON, or code), or to extract internal links for further navigation.

 The tool uses asynchronous HTTP requests via aiohttp, trafilatura for markdown extraction, and BeautifulSoup for parsing links.
 The User-Agent string is configurable via the `USER_AGENT` environment variable (defaults to a Firefox-compatible string).

 ## Tool Schema

 The description provided to the LLM explains why and when to use the tool:

 > Use the web tool to access content on the internet.
-You can fetch and format pages into markdown for readability, retrieve raw content (including code, XML, JSON, etc.), or extract internal links with their anchor text to explore a website’s structure.
-Choose the appropriate mode based on your specific needs.
+You can fetch and format pages into markdown
+> for readability, retrieve raw content (including code, XML, JSON, etc.), or extract internal
+> links with their anchor text to explore a website’s structure.
+Choose the appropriate mode based
+> on your specific needs.

 The arguments available are as follows: